by Wyn Hilty

 This is the first line from the theme song to the 1956 film version of Jules Verne’s Around the World in 80 Days, starring David Niven.
 Sample lyrics: “Around the world I’ve searched for you/I traveled on when hope was gone/To keep a rendezvous ...”
 (Thanks to Erik Topp for this reference.)

 The Ramones were an early New York punk band made up of assorted members throughout its life, all going under the pseudonym “Ramone.”
-Founding members included Dee Dee Ramone (Douglas Colvin), Joey Ramone (Jeffry Hyman), and Johnny Ramone (John Cummings); subsequent members included Marky, Richie, Tommy, and Elvis Ramone.
+Founding members included Dee Dee Ramone (Douglas Colvin), Joey Ramone (Jeffry Hyman), and Johnny Ramone (John Cummings); subsequent members included Marky, Richie, Tommy, C.J. and Elvis Ramone.
 There was no Chubby Ramone.
 (Thanks to Eric K for some of the finer Ramones details.)

 Who adjusted the flame so high on my Zippo lighter?